cjimenez909/cjimenez909/README.md

 # Hi there 👋
-Hello!
 My name is Claudia Jimenez, and I'm a senior undergraduate student studying Computer Science at the University of Illinois Chicago (UIC).

 ## Experience Summary
 - Break Through Tech AI Program Fellow